 1. Smart Offices

 Smart offices are highly linked ecosystems that understand their employees’ requirements.
 More than a third of employees are enthused about the possibility of using IoT to connect devices and analyze data in real-time securely.
-IoT-enabled smart offices are currently among the best companies implementing IoT.
+IoT-enabled smart offices are one example of an IoT Development Company.
 Building controls and automation are among the areas where IoT innovations have made life easier for employees and facility managers.

 Some applications of IoT-enabled digital transformation include-

 - IoT-enabled analytics provide employees with control of the environmental conditions inside their workspace, enhancing comfort and satisfaction.